 Back then, the circuit was a nine-mile ride of terror on public roads through the forests and small villages along its route, and it was no surprise that the Belgian Grand Prix eventually found itself relocating to the blander locations of Nivelles and Zolder when concerns over driver safety began to become more prevalent.

-In either of its major incarnations, the circuit as seen the pinnacle of triumph and tragedy.
-The greats have won here on multiple occasions – Ascari, Fangio, Clark, Senna, Schumacher and Räikkönen have all won here multiple times – but it’s also been the scene of tragedy, particularly with the deaths of Alan Stacey and Chris Bristow at the 1960 event.
+The greats have won here on multiple occasions – Ascari, Fangio, Clark, Senna, Schumacher and Räikkönen have all won here multiple times – but it’s also been the scene of great loss, particularly with the deaths of Alan Stacey and Chris Bristow at the 1960 event.

 Take a look at our Spa-Francorchamps Circuit Guide: